The #TeamDMF behind the Daniel Morcombe Foundation

 Emma is a born and bred Sunshine Coast local who initially started with the Daniel Morcombe Foundation in 2013 as a volunteer whilst studying.
-She now officially joins the team after over 10 years in the hospitality industry, predominantly in events and sales, along with qualifications in Events, Business and HR Management.
-Emma is excited to be making a difference and applying her administration and events experience to help the Foundation in their commitment to Keeping Kids Safe.
+She officially joined the team after over 10 years in the hospitality industry, predominantly in events and sales, along with qualifications in Events, Business, and HR Management.
+Emma is excited to make a difference and apply her administration and events experience to help the Foundation in their commitment to Keeping Kids Safe.

 Emma loves getting outside and camping with family, along with reading and attempting to grow her own veggie garden!

 Kelley has an extensive portfolio of finance and administration working in the training and education and service sectors.
 She is qualified in Training and Assessment, HR and Project Management and was recognised for her work in the training sector as recipient of Small Business of the Year.
 She is a registered BAS Agent and qualified Bookkeeper aligning with her Diploma in Business Management.
 Kelley brings strength and cohesion to the Foundation in our systems and financial reporting.